bharti27/BestForMe/README.md

-**BestForMe**
-This project is created with [Create React App](https://github.com/facebook/create-react-app).
+#BestForMe

 BestForME is a **Cross Domain Media Recommendation system**.
-BFM recommend projects based on users interest not just in one domain but in multiple domain like, movies, books, podcast, video games
+BFM recommend media based on users interest not just in one domain but in multiple domains like, movies, books, podcasts, video games

-# Available Scripts
+## Available Scripts

 In the project directory, you can run: